jiaherngtan/mini_project_ii/README.md

 [Link to TMDB API](https://developers.themoviedb.org/3)

 ## Project Description
-This is a full-stack web application that allows users to look for movies information, save movies and reviews into their personal watchlist.
+This is a full-stack web application that allows users to:
+* Look for movies by popularity, ratung, genre, and search
+* Look for movie information and similar movies
+* Add, update, and delete movies to/from their personal watchlist
+* Add, update, and delete movie reviews

 It is built using Angular for the front-end and Spring Boot for the back-end.<br>
 The authentication, authorization, and validation features are done by Firebase Authentication.

 ## Project Structure